jsmolka/egg-player/readme.md

   </tr>
 </table>

 Those default values can be changed by simply altering their value in the config file which gets parsed at every startup.
 There is a group called ```Shortcut``` where the user can insert a combination of shift, ctrl, alt and a key on the keyboard.
 All possible keys can be found in the [shortcut.cpp](https://github.com/jsmolka/egg-player/blob/master/src/utils/shortcut.cpp) file.
 One example for a shortcut combination would be ```Alt+Shift+P```.
-Media keys are also supported.
-If you want to use those you simply need to set the value to ```Media``` and the player automatically chooses the correct media key for you.
+Note that you cannot use the same shortcut for two actions or reuse a shortcut which is being used by the system already.

 ### Error logs
 If logging is enabled in the config, the player automatically logs all warnings and errors.
 Those are stored under ```User/Documents/egg-player```.
 If anything in the player does not work the log is a really good place to start.
 It tells you in which class the error or warning occurred and gives you a rather detailed description.